kteender/kteender.github.io/rates.md

 I code using Python, HTML/CSS, and git.

 I have professional experience as a team member in virtual production and game engine pipelines.
-Request my CV via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
+Request my CV via <a href="mailto:contact@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.

 <div id="art"></div>
 ## Commissions